 MDMA’s effects last about 3 to 6 hours, although many users take a second dose as the effects of the first dose begin to fade.
-Over the course of the week following moderate use of the drug, a person may experience:
+Over the week following moderate use of the drug, a person may experience the following:

 - Impulsiveness and aggression